Schedule a free consultation

 If you are arrested on suspicion of DWI in Texas, the chances are fairly high that you'll be charged with a violation of a Texas state law and face state-imposed penalties.
 However, if you're arrested on suspicion of DWI while on federal land, you could face federal criminal charges.
 It is important to know that your legal rights and obligations, as well as the potential consequences of your actions, can be different when you are stopped for DWI on federal property.

 If you've recently been arrested on federal property for DWI you need the help of an experienced and Board Certified Houston criminal defense attorney.
-Contact the Doug Murphy Law Firm, P.C. to learn about your legal rights and how we can help you secure the best possible outcome in your federal DWI case.
+Contact the Murphy & McKinney Law Firm, P.C. to learn about your legal rights and how we can help you secure the best possible outcome in your federal DWI case.

 Federal DUI Law